• Free Tours

 Fundació Antoni Tàpies

 Tàpies was a controversial artist that isn’t to everyone’s taste.
 He is famous for using other materials rather than oil paint on his canvases.
-The collection is housed in a building by Domènech I Montaner, one of the earlier works in Catalan Art Nouveau period.
+The collection is housed in a building by Domènech I Montaner, one of the earlier works in the Catalan Art Nouveau period.
 I like how Tàpies has heightened the building by placing a contrasting stylised sculpture of a cloud and chair on top.
 Take a look and see what you think.

 Egyptian Museum

 Nothing is missing in Barcelona, not even a museum dedicated to the world of ancient Egypt.
-There is a free entrance to the permanent collection, including over 1,000 pieces but, if this is not enough, you can also visit the very interesting temporary exhibition about the discovery of Tutankhamon’s tomb.
+There is a free entrance to the permanent collection, including over 1,000 pieces but, if this is not enough, you can also visit the very interesting temporary exhibition about the discovery of Tutankhamun’s tomb.

 Museu del Modernisme de Barcelona